George Marks, 1st Baron Marks: Political career

 In 1906, Marks was elected as Member of Parliament (MP) for the North-Eastern or Launceston Division of Cornwall in the Liberal landslide general election victory.

 He received a knighthood in 1911, served at the Ministry of Munitions during the First World War, and was awarded the CBE for work as a commissioner for the dilution of labour in 1917.
 He held his Parliamentary seat until it was abolished at the 1918 general election, when he was returned for the new Northern Division of Cornwall.
 He held that seat until his defeat at the 1924 general election.

 In 1929, he left the Liberals and joined Ramsay MacDonald's Labour Party.
 His almost immediate reward came when he was raised to the peerage as Baron Marks, of Woolwich in the County of Kent on 16 July 1929.

-Death
+Personal life & death

 Marks continued his engineering and business activities and died at his home in Poole, Dorset in September 1938, aged 80.
 As he had no children, his peerage died with him.